BioplatformsAustralia/dataportal-usersupport/index.md

 These cover a variety of common tasks including:

-* Regstration for the portal
+* Registration for the portal
 * Logging into the protal
 * Finding data
 * Advanced filtering